 Doug has a J.D. from Hastings College of the Law (1975), a B.S. in Engineering from UCLA (1968) and an MPW (Master of Professional Writing) from USC (2008).
 He has authored many legal columns and articles, and several books.
 He is a veteran of the U.S. Army (1971-73).

-Lisa joined ICLC in May 2016 as the first Program Assistant.
-She works closely with the Chief Counsel, Tai Glenn, to facilitate the strategic expansion of the non-profit law firm.
+Lisa works closely with the Chief Counsel, Tai Glenn, to facilitate the strategic expansion of the non-profit law firm.
 Lisa utilizes her diverse administrative experience in the academic and corporate sectors to strengthen the organizational platform, provide programmatic support and enhance intra-office systems and procedures.

 Lisa feels particularly at home at ICLC because she is able to continue working on reducing social disparities, an area in which she has amassed over a decade of community outreach volunteer experience.
 This interest started during her undergraduate years at the City College of New York, where she organized projects such as providing food and clothing to the homeless, teaching computer and interviewing skills to non-native English speakers and developing community vegetable gardens.